devrajashwin/No-more-fighting-with-ads-in-YouTube-/README.md

 ### 2. Download YouTube Origin:
 **[YouTube Origin v1.3.1 (Mega)](https://mega.nz/file/4ppRxLIB#lN-op-qWrMvHzOY9rEiYOcwF2CyzAj7y7GuUSyGpZSE)** `619.7 MB`

-You should enable desktop site to bypass the requirement to download the mega app.
+You should enable desktop site to bypass requirement to download the Mega app.

 ### 3. Transfer APK:
 Use **"Send Files to TV"** app to send APK file to your Google TV.